Jacob Rauluni: Club career

 Rauluni grew up in Brisbane and played for Easts Rugby Union from the age of eight.
 He played for Australian Schoolboys and Australian Under 19s and Under 21s before choosing to play for Fiji.
 At school he used to play flanker, but the Aussie Schoolboys team needed a halfback for the tour of the UK in 1991, and Rauluni says he was handed the No. 9 jersey because of his family's tradition.

 Rauluni played for Queensland from 1995 to 2002 and played over 55 Super 12 games.
 He was part of 2000 and 2002 semifinals.
 Rauluni chose to play for Fiji like his father Taito.

 Rauluni kept the starting spot in the Fiji team for over a decade, and also played for the Queensland Reds in Super 12 from 1995 to 2002, playing in the semi-finals in 2000 and 2002.
 Leeds Tykes signed Rauluni on a one-year contract from Guinness Premiership side Bristol ahead of the 2006–07 season.
 An experienced scrum half at the time, Rauluni played a role in helping the club achieve promotion.
 He made his debut in the third game of the season, away against Pertemps Bees.
 He spent three successful seasons playing for Rotherham, making 51 appearances for Rotherham between 2002 and 2005.
 He was a key member of the promotion winning side and featured in their Premiership campaign in 2003-04.

 Rauluni played rugby for the Capella Cattledogs and in 2009 played for Queensland Country.
 He debuted for the Capricorn Coast Crocs in 2014.
 Jacob was instrumental in the early success of the crocs in the Rockhampton and districts A grade competition.
 Jacob unfortunately succumbed to an injury which ended his session.
 He now plays for the Cap Coast Crocs Rugby Club and coaches Junior Rugby.

-Personal life

-Rauluni married Vanessa in 1998 and settled in Central Queensland where they have four sons.